invegat/Switching-Gale-Shapley-with-a-Minimum-Quota/README.md

 This is a variant of the [Gale/Shapley algorithm](https://gist.github.com/joyrexus/9967709) in python designed to address the [Stable Marriage Problem](http://en.wikipedia.org/wiki/Stable_marriage_problem).
-The variant here is that **certain volunteer/job assignments are forbidden** and **Volunteers can have more than one job.**   Hosted as a AWS Lambda microservice at https://o9ktamo0f2.execute-api.us-east-1.amazonaws.com/dev/app/data
+The variant here is that **certain volunteer/job assignments are forbidden**, **Volunteers can have more than one job**, and **every job gets a volunteer**.
+Hosted as a AWS Lambda microservice at https://o9ktamo0f2.execute-api.us-east-1.amazonaws.com/dev/app/data

 ## Problem description